 - That old saying you've heard about scoring the cheapest flight by booking on a Tuesday?
 Yeah, that's not true.
 Read up on the best day to book flights – it's not what you think.

-- But there are cheaper days to fly.
-You’ll often find the best deals by departing and returning on a Tuesday, Wednesday, or Saturday.
+- But there are some cheapest days to fly.
+You'll often find the best deals by departing and returning on a Tuesday, Wednesday, or Saturday.

-- Don’t book last-minute!
-Pandemic-aside, the days of cheap airfare weeks or days before departure are long gone.
+- Don't book last-minute!
+The days of cheap airfare weeks or days before departure are long gone.
 Your best bet is to book at least 30 to 45 days before departure to get the best deal – and even earlier for a big international flight.

 Read our master guide on how to find cheap flights!